CarbonFlora/robusta/readme.md

 - Take into consideration the following:
     - Component Storage type
     - Component Bundles for organization
+- Break down systems into smaller chunks, then organize into plugins.
+Model after either bevy_egui or bevy_mod_picking.
+    - This is to increase the modularity, and decrease the accumulation of code debt.
+This will also contribute to reducing update cycle bloat.

 ## Re-write 1
 - The primary window will host all the viewports and cameras.